yuqingc/react-scratch/README.md

 - `yarn run start` or `npm run start`

+Remember to remove the entire `.git` repository if you need to build your own project based on `react-scratch`

 **Primary packages**

-- react v16.4.2
+- react v16.6.3

-- webpack v4.17.1
+- webpack v4.27.1

-- babel 7
+- babel v7.2.2

 **Use older version of Babel**

-If you need babel of which version is earlier than 7.0.
-Check out [babel6 branch](https://github.com/yuqingc/react-scratch/tree/babel6).
+If you need babel of which version is earlier than 7.0, check out [babel6 branch](https://github.com/yuqingc/react-scratch/tree/babel6).